The-going/evlproject/content/core/benchmarks/_index.md

 - enable maximum preemption (`CONFIG_PREEMPT_RT_FULL` if available).

 - check that no common thread can compete with the responder thread on the same priority level.
-Some kernel threads will, but regular threads should not.
+Some kernel housekeeping threads might, but regular threads should not.
+For latency measurement, setting the scheduling parameters of the responder thread to [SCHED_FIFO, 98] is recommended.
+Setting the responder to priority 99 would work for this purpose as well (with no observable gain actually), however it is not recommended to allow real-world application threads to compete with threaded IRQ handlers and other critical housekeeping tasks running in kernel space, since the latter might assume that no user code may preempt in tricky corner cases.

 - switch to a non-serial terminal (ssh, telnet).
 Although this problem is being worked on upstream, significant output to a serial device